WeaselGames/godot_luaAPI_docs/docs/classes/lua_api.md

 ### function_exists *bool* {#function_exists}

-Returns true if there is a Lua function with the provided name.
+Returns `#!gdscript true` if there is a Lua function with the provided name.

 #### Parameters